mark61171/my_java_repository/README.md

-# DCIT 23 Java Activities Compilation
+# Java Laboratory Activities Compilation

 This repository contains all laboratory activities completed for the DCIT 23 course.
-Each activity is organized in a separate folder for clarity and ease of navigation.

 ## Table of Contents

 | Folder                      | Activity Description                                                           |